 Here are just a handful of very good reasons we believe you should consider the Law Offices of James Scott Farrin to help you with your workers’ comp claim.

-Our firm received the highest ranking by the 2016 U.S. News – Best Lawyers® “Best Law Firms” for workers’ compensation in the greater Raleigh area.4
+Our firm received the highest tier ranking by the 2022 U.S. News – Best Lawyers® “Best Law Firms” for workers’ compensation in the greater Raleigh area.3

-Our workers’ comp attorneys include seven North Carolina Board Certified Workers’ Compensation Specialists.
+Our workers’ comp attorneys include several North Carolina State Bar Board Certified Workers’ Compensation Specialists.
 One is a former North Carolina state senator and former Deputy Commissioner at the North Carolina Industrial Commission.
-Others used to work for workers’ compensation defense firms for the insurance companies, and several of our paralegals and other administrative staff have worked for insurance companies, themselves.
+Others used to work for workers’ compensation insurance defense firms, and several of our paralegals and other administrative staff have also worked for insurance companies.
+That means inside knowledge you can use.

 Get a FREE Evaluation From North Carolina Workers’ Comp Attorneys

-By having an experienced workers’ comp attorney fighting for you, we’ve seen these kinds of bullying tactics typically backfire.
+With an experienced workers’ comp attorney fighting for you, we’ve seen these kinds of bullying tactics by the insurance companies backfire.
 If you are in a situation where the insurance company is contacting you about settling your worker’s compensation claim, and you are confused or simply want an opinion about your options, contact us and we can evaluate your situation to try to help you determine your options.
-Call 1-866-900-7078 anytime 24/7.
+Call 1-866-900-7078 any time, 24/7.